axelhahn/cronwrapper/readme.md

 ### Advantages

 Just using a wrapper breaks tons of limits!
+Suddenly you can do so many things.
+What my wrapper does:

 * The wrapper fetches any output and creates a log file with the name of the started script (remark: you can override the naming with the 3rd parameter).
   Do not try to keep silent anymore: write as many output as you want, write the output that you can understand the execution!
-* The wrapper logs by itself a few things:
+* The wrapper logs  a few things by itself:
   * the started command
   * starting time
   * ending time